 - Introduce yourself in Zulip on the student track channel

-- Prepare a pitch or your application of maximum 10 minutes + 2 minutes for questions
+- Prepare a pitch of your application of maximum 10 minutes + 2 minutes for questions

 - Add your findings to your presentation

-- Pitch your application and present your findings to co-student and jury
+- Pitch your application and present your findings to co-students and jury

 - Have fun at the night program